edhowland/viper/Vish.md

 Any commands executed in the block passed to the 'suppress' command will not not be output to stdin.
 Then we just report that the date has been inserted.

+## Vish packages

+Vish packages are searchable code that provide additional functionality or even implement an entire program.
+Packages can be loaded with the 'load package_name' command.
+The 'charm' program can be used to inspect and otherwise manage Vish packages.
+For more on packages see: [Packages.md](Packages.md) For more on the charm program see: [Charm.md](Charm.md)

+### Plugins

+In Viper, you can have any number of plugins.
+A plugin is really just a Vish package, but lives in another component of the package search path.

+Plugins usually are meant to provide per file type customizations to Viper functionality.
+E.g. the Ruby plugin, ruby_lang,  does the following:

+- Sets autoindent to true
+  * This changes what happens when Return is pressed and the current line is currently indented.
+  * The new line will be indented the same amount
+- Sets the indent and outdent setting to 2 spaces
+  * This changes what happens when you press either tab or backtab
+- A new function 'checkrb' is added to check the syntax of the current buffer.
+- The checker variable is set to 'checkrb' when a .rb file extension is now the current buffer
+  * Now when you press Alt plus semicolon and tyep 'check' and press Return checkrb will be run
+- Macros specific to  the Ruby programming language are loaded

+Plugins can be created with the help of the 'charm package new plugin_name' command.
+A 'syntax' module can be created with the  'charm module new syntax' command when inside the package directory created above.

+For more on plugins see: [Plugins.md](Plugins.md)
+-

+## Vish modules

+In Vish, a module is a smaller self-contained bundle of functionality that can be searched and imported with the 'import module_name' command.
+Modules can either be stand-alone or  part of a package.
+The charm program can be used to query or create new stand-alone modules or modules in a package.

+For more on modules see: [Modules.md](Modules.md)

 ## Conclusion